Firefly Aerospace, Inc. research snapshot

 FLY AI Trading Strategy Framework

 The FLY AI trading strategy below is a rules-based research framework for scenario planning and risk control, not personal advice.
-It connects price action with government contract wins, launch milestones, NASA CLPS awards, quarterly cash burn, capital raises, and short interest dynamics.
+It connects price action with government contract wins, launch milestones, NASA CLPS awards, quarterly cash burn, capital raises, short interest, and the pending August 11, 2026 Q2 earnings report.

 Trend-following setup

-Given the persistent downtrend from IPO highs, a trend-following approach requires FLY to first reclaim the $28 to $30 resistance zone on above-average volume before considering a long-side entry.
-Pair the signal with new NASA contract awards or Eclipse milestone announcements.
+Given the broader downtrend, a trend-following approach requires FLY to first reclaim the $22.50 to $24.00 zone and then the $28 to $30 zone on above-average volume before a long-side entry is reasonable.
+Pair the signal with new NASA contract awards, launch milestones, or Space-ng progress.

 Mean-reversion setup

-If FLY pulls back toward the $16 to $20 area without a fundamental thesis break, evaluate balance sheet position, cash runway, and recent contract announcements before assuming support is durable.
-The 8.9% short interest means a short squeeze can amplify any bounce.
+If FLY pulls back toward the $19.50 to $20.00 area without a fundamental thesis break, evaluate cash runway, contract backlog, and the August 11 earnings report before assuming support is durable.
+The 8.06% short interest means a squeeze can amplify any bounce.

 Do not average down purely because the stock fell.
-The setup breaks if the company discloses a capital need that dilutes shareholders significantly or if a key NASA contract is protested or lost.
+The setup breaks if the company discloses a dilutive capital need, loses a key NASA contract, or the investor solicitation turns into a real claim.

 Fundamental monitor

-Track quarterly revenue growth, gross margin trajectory, cash burn rate, Alpha launch cadence, Eclipse development milestones, Blue Ghost contract awards, Space-ng integration, share count, and analyst upgrades or downgrades.
+Track quarterly revenue growth, gross margin, cash burn, Alpha launch cadence, Blue Ghost contract awards, Space-ng integration, share count, short interest, and analyst upgrades or downgrades.
+The Q2 2026 earnings call on August 11, 2026 is the next major catalyst.

-Reduce or exit positions if cash runway shortens to less than 12 months without a financing plan, if key contracts are lost, or if management guidance suggests material operational delays.
+Reduce or exit positions if cash runway shortens to less than 12 months without a financing plan, key contracts are lost, or guidance suggests material operational delays.

 Investment research summary